 Laura Gold is a special education attorney and advocate licensed to practice in Massachusetts.
-She holds a Juris Doctorate from New England Law/Boston and a Bachelor’s degree from
+She holds a Juris Doctor from New England Law/Boston and a Bachelor’s Degree from Brandeis University.

 You're worried your child is not getting the support needed to be successful in school, but working with the school district has proven tiring, frustrating, and sometimes even hostile.
 Your child deserves better, and that is all that matters.Call Today

 A learning disability may be holding your child back from making effective progress in school.

 An inability to build and maintain friendships and relationships can prevent your child from accessing the educational curriculum.